timescale/docs.timescale.com-content/getting-started/exploring-forge.md

 >:TIP:Don't worry if too much about the size settings that you choose initially.
 With Timescale Forge, it's easy to modify both the compute (CPU/Memory) and storage associated with the service that you just created.
-As you get to know Timescale and how your data processing needs vary, it's easy to [right-size your service with a few clicks](#forge-resize)!
+As you get to know TimescaleDB and how your data processing needs vary, it's easy to [right-size your service with a few clicks](#forge-resize)!

 After you select 'Create service', you will see confirmation of your service account and